jtadams02/ChocAnGUI/README.md

-# ChocAnGUI - CS 200 Project+
+# ChocAnGUI
  Repo to house my first Java GUI Application: ChocAn Terminal
+ I'll be taking a basic command line java application, and creating a GUI interface for it.
  A GUI was not required for this project, but I said "A GUI cant be hard to make, even if I've never made one before"
  ...
 I was very wrong.

- This GUI was crammed and finished in about 20 hours, which is not bad for not knowing anything about them before attempting it.
-GUI design is kinda fun

- I'm very proud of it
+This GUI interpretation of this project was completely done on my own accord.

  # Details:
  This application simulates a terminal used by a health insurance company, Chocoholics Anonymous.
  There are 3 users who can access the terminal: Managers, Providers, and Operators.
  All these users must log in with a user ID and that ID's corresponding password, this input is then compared to a database to authenticate and let the user's have access.
+We're using a MySQL server for this application.

 Completely functional for the scope of the project